solcana/Tic-Tac-Toe/README.md

 - Site responsive
   - more work needed on size adjustments
-  - hover effects act weird, which abvious since it's a touch screen, but not sure how to disable them on mobile versions
+  - hover effects act weird, which is obvious since it's a touch screen, but not sure how to disable them on mobile versions
   - audio effects also work weird, and with delay

 #### Future improvements